-I love the pointed arch that shows up when the door is open, and the echoing effect of the window in the rear.
+There's a pointed arch that shows up when the door is open, and an echoing effect with the window at the rear.

 It's a 9-foot tall dutch door, with the top section operable as a vent.

-And a view of the back, featuring the soon-to-be glowing side, the window ajar, and its own venting panel above.
+And a view of the back, featuring the soon-to-be glowing side, the window ajar, along with its own venting panel above.